CSBP-CPSE/OpenTabulate/docs/content/CONTRIB.md

 }
 ```

-then an entity of the data is checked to satisfy that it has
+then each entity of the data is checked to see if it satisfies

 ```
 (attribute1 EQUALS value11 OR attribute1 EQUALS value12) AND (attribute2 EQUALS value21 OR attribute2 EQUALS value22)
 ```

+and if the entity does, it is marked for processing, and otherwise it is discarded.

 ### Debugging syntax errors